8. Schedule from Real Dependencies and Honest Critical Path

 If the team does not recompute dependencies each cycle, the status packet is not decision-grade.

 Acceptable homes for the dependency-based schedule are those where the program can rely on the same facts: one place everyone can open without hunting, a stable reference link from your program hub, predecessor links or an equivalent explicit dependency map that is maintained when work changes, and a visible history of plan churn (what moved, when, and why) so weekly deltas are not argued from memory.
 That can be a Gantt file, a table with a maintained dependency column, or a version-controlled outline — scale and ceremony should match program size.
-The OS does not care which format holds the model; it cares that the date is derived from the dependency chain and uncertainty fields — not set first and defended by narrative compression.
+What cannot vary is that the date is derived from the dependency chain and uncertainty fields, not set first and defended by narrative compression.

 What real recovery requires